Changissnz/selfinterest/README.md

 of media would not have existed if not for the willful endeavors from sentience that greatly depended on a certain degree of mastery over any related axiom of natural law.
 The term "artificial", as used to denote the concept of the "artificial axiom", is used to differentiate that from without the input of sentient decision-making and effort.
-A great deal of strategy surrounds media, in contexts concerning human beings.
+A great deal of strategy surrounds media in contexts concerning human beings.
 The decision to use one media form over another for the same objective is an example of human-to-human differentiation.
 Achievements in constructing newer forms of media have connotations of competition associated with them, the replacement of one media over another